What are mixture experiments?

 Response surface modeled on the collected data

-The PE-PS combination also shows strong synergistic effects: the binary blend achieves 15.3 elongation, which is 45% higher than the simple average of the pure components (10.55).
-However, PS-PP combinations show antagonistic behavior, particularly in the lower-right region of the triangle.
+The results show that your colleague’s intuition was partially right.
+The PE-PS combination has a strong synergistic effect: the binary blend achieves 15.3 elongation, 45% higher than the simple average of the pure components (10.55).
+But in absolute terms, the PE-PP blend still wins.
+The highest elongation values (16-17 range) occur along the PE-PP edge, with the maximum near the 50:50 PE:PP blend (16.9 from design point 6).
+PS-PP combinations show antagonistic behavior, particularly in the lower-right region of the triangle.

 Where to learn more